rayrayraykk/AgentScope/docs/sphinx_doc/en/source/tutorial/201-agent.md

 * `model`: The model is the computational engine of the agent, responsible for making a response given existing memory and input.
 For more details about `model`, we defer to [Using Different Model Sources with Model API](#203-model).

 * `sys_prompt` & `engine`: The system prompt acts as predefined instructions that guide the agent in its interactions; and the `engine` is used to dynamically generate a suitable prompt.
 For more details about them, we defer to [Prompt Engine](206-prompt).

+* `to_dist`: Used to create a distributed version of the agent, to support efficient collaboration among multiple agents.
+Note that `to_dist` is a reserved field and will be automatically added to the initialization function of any subclass of `AgentBase`.
+For more details about `to_dist`, please refer to [Distribution](208-distribute).

 In addition to these attributes, `AgentBase` endows agents with pivotal methods such as `observe` and `reply`: